Consensys/validator-smart-contracts/scripts/allowlist/README.md

         "36306db541fd1551fd93a60031e8a8c89d69ddef41d6249f5fdc265dbc8fffa2": "0000000000000000000000000000000000000000000000000000000000000101",
         "58d9a93947083dcdedec58d43912ce0326f251a85b7701c5de5bc7d7a150676e": "0000000000000000000000000000000000000000000000000000000000000001",
         "e20f19dc6931eb9e42fe3f21abe1a9ef59942d8e586871d88564d0d0b63a5e5c": "0000000000000000000000000000000000000000000000000000000000010101",
         "0000000000000000000000000000000000000000000000000000000000000002": "0000000000000000000000000000000000000000000000000000000000000003"
       },
       "version": "0x01"
     }

-The content of the file needs to be places in the genesis file for the network.
+The content of the file needs to be placed in the genesis file for the network.
 In addition the <_Address of Contract_> and <_Contract Code_> need to be filled in.

-An example of a genesis file using qbft can be found in the _genesis.json_ file in this directory.
+An example of a genesis file using QBFT can be found in the `genesis.json` file in this directory.

-* The <_Address of Contract_> needs to be the same that is stated in the qbft section of the genesis file for the _validatorcontractaddress_.
+* The <_Address of Contract_> needs to be the same that is stated in the _qbft_ section of the genesis file for the _validatorcontractaddress_.
-* The <_Contract Code_> needs to contain the binary runtime code for the _ValidatorSmartContractAllowList.sol_ contract in _contracts/allowlist_.
+* The <_Contract Code_> needs to contain the binary runtime code for the `ValidatorSmartContractAllowList.sol` contract in `contracts/allowlist`.
   The binary can be found in the example genesis.json file in this directory.
-For this binary the _ValidatorSmartContractAllowList.sol_ contract was compiled using --_bin-runtime_ and --_optimize_ options of the solidity compiler
+For this binary the `ValidatorSmartContractAllowList.sol` contract was compiled using --_bin-runtime_ and --_optimize_ options of the solidity compiler

 General information about the genesis file can be found here: https://besu.hyperledger.org/en/stable/Reference/Config-Items/